 This eBook was due to be published early in 2021 but Covid-19 got in the way.
-It is on target for release in late 2021.
-Fingers crossed.
+It was on target for release in late 2021, and it has appeared now to top of the range reviews from the huge American book review site, onlinebookclub.org.

 It's a standalone book, the fourth in the series Germans against Hitler.
 Major Bill Cartwright, in charge of reconstructing the telephone and other comms systems in the devastated city of defeated Berlin, encounters Archie Wellings of the SOE and together they embark on a race against time to prevent a nuclear super-weapon from being launched against the eastern seaboard in America.
 Hitler had evidently been determined to create one last monster to attack the Allies after his own demise, and the question is, does he succeed in doing so?